 By Olatayo Ladipo-Ajai, Country Head at Infobip Nigeria

 Although Nigeria is an emerging market in many aspects and industries, customers in this region like those across the globe have increased their service level expectations which depend on communication.
-It is especially true for the contact centres that provide customers with support and services – whether it be in the banking sector, retail sector or even insurance industry.
+It is especially true for the contact centres that provide customers with support and services – whether it be in the banking sector, retail sector or even the insurance industry.
 However, couple this demand for communication with an increased need to accelerate digital transformation strategies and the requirement for streamlined robust technology solutions becomes apparent.
 Advancing Customer Experience (CX) through technology solutions is key to achieving customer satisfaction and meeting expectation.
-Local contact centres as a result, can no longer sit back to wait for calls to start queuing up, instead they must ensure that they are connecting with their customers in as effective manner as possible.
+Local contact centres as a result, can no longer sit back to wait for calls to start queuing up, instead, they must ensure that they are connecting with their customers in as effective a manner as possible.
 This means reducing call volumes, removing bottlenecks and leveraging technology that engages with customers on the channels of their choice.

 The Solution to Contact Centre woes

 This is one of the fundamental reasons why Nigerian organisations should concentrate on moving towards Contact Centre as a Service (CCaaS) solutions.
-Provisioned through cloud-based software, CCaaS provides businesses with the scalability and flexibility needed to meet ever increasing customer demands and expectations.
+Provisioned through cloud-based software, CCaaS provides businesses with the scalability and flexibility needed to meet ever-increasing customer demands and expectations.

 It is perhaps not surprising then that Gartner describes CCaaS solutions as some of the most valuable offerings in the communications market today, and predicts that CCaaS is set to be the preferred adoption strategy for 50% of contact centres by 2022.

 CCaaS is a cloud-based CX platform that allows companies to utilise a contact centre provider’s software, without owning it, but rather paying for it based on a per-user or consumption-based model.
-This means that all the components that comprise a conventional contact centre are delivered via the cloud from one vendor, that is responsible for all maintenance and upgrades, for a subscription fee.
+This means that all the components that comprise a conventional contact centre are delivered via the cloud from one vendor, which is responsible for all maintenance and upgrades, for a subscription fee.